Summary

 What are the key requirements of the ElektroG?

 The ElektroG is Germany's implementation of the EU-wide WEEE Directive, designed to reduce electronic waste and increase recycling and reuse.
 Key requirements include registering with Stiftung EAR before selling any device, marking each product with the crossed-out bin symbol, and providing customers with clear information about disposal and return options.
-Companies must also ensure old devices are collected and processed responsibly.
-Extended Producer Responsibility means that manufacturers and sellers finance the collection and recycling systems.
-Organizations managing EPR infrastructure effectively can transform compliance into business opportunities like refurbished product resale and circular economy models.
+Since 1 January 2026, the ElektroG4 amendment is in force; from 1 July 2026, a new mandatory two-color take-back logo and extended information duties apply, for example on handling lithium batteries.
+Organizations managing these obligations effectively can turn compliance into business opportunities like refurbished product resale.

 Are retailers required to accept old electrical devices back?